nightmode/feri/docs/advanced/api/config.md

 Type: `object`

-Parent container for paths that can set via the command line or programmatically.
+Parent container for paths that can be set via the command line or programmatically.

 ## config.path.source